-Destination Filters can only be applied to Cloud-mode (“server-side”) streaming destinations.
-Device-mode destinations are not supported.
+- Destination Filters can only be applied to Cloud-mode (“server-side”) streaming destinations.
+Device-mode destinations aren’t supported.

-You cannot apply Destination Filters to Warehouses or S3 destinations.
+- You can’t apply Destination Filters to Warehouses or S3 destinations.

-If you have a compelling use case for these unsupported options, contact us.
+If you have a compelling use case for these unsupported options, contact Segment.

 Destination Filters API

-The Destination Filters API offers four different types of filters:
+The Destination Filters API offers these 4 different types of filters: